Skip to main content

 Deploying a model

 Deploying a model will create the associated model deployment.
-At this time:- it is reachable through a specific endpoint
+At this time: model-policy.webp Deploy a model by running the following CLI command:

 Updating a model version

 As you iterate on software development, you will need to update the version of a model that is currently deployed and used by your consumers.
 One way to manage this is through multiple environments, and releasing the model version that is on one environment (e.g. development) to another environment (e.g. production).
 Another more straightforward way is to directly update a model deployment on an environment.
-When updating a model deployment, you can:- update the underlying model file/origin
+When updating a model deployment, you can:

 Deactivating a model deployment